 To eat, I went for my usual avocado on toast (£10) which is my go to breakfast choice both at home and when I’m out.
 It was served on rye toast topped with two poached eggs.
 I enjoyed it, the lime flavour wasn’t overpowering, there was a good mix of chilli and the chef definitely wasn’t stingy with the avocado – there was tonnes of it – but I would rather it was served on sourdough toast instead but that’s just my personal preference.

-My boyfriend chose the classic full English (£14) which is always a good choice when you’re reviewing a restaurant.
-It came with a Cumberland sausage, smoked streaky bacon, homemade hash browns, a grilled tomato, a flat mushroom (which I stole because he doesn’t like mushrooms) , a small pot of house beans and a choice of eggs.
+My friend chose the classic full English (£14) which is always a good choice when you’re reviewing a restaurant.
+It came with a Cumberland sausage, smoked streaky bacon, homemade hash browns, a grilled tomato, a flat mushroom (which I stole because they don’t like mushrooms) , a small pot of house beans and a choice of eggs.
 It also came with a choice of toast which was served in a little rack which was a nice toast.
-My boyfriend opted for sourdough which is our favourite.
+My friend opted for sourdough which is our favourite.

 It would’ve been nice if the bacon was a little bit crispier as streaky bacon can sometimes be a bit fatty and stringy if the fat isn’t rended down properly and although he ordered scrambled eggs, it actually turned up with fried eggs.
 We didn’t complain as we were hungry and just wanted to eat but the attention to detail was disappointing that they didn’t get our order right.
 We actually ended up swapping our eggs so he had my poached eggs and I ate the fried eggs (can you tell he’s the healthy one?!).
 The eggs themselves were delicious, the yolks were so yellow and fresh which looked fantastic on the plate but overall, Caravan does a better full English breakfast.